Washington Tree

-The Washington tree is a giant sequoia in the Giant Forest Grove in Tulare County, California, within Sequoia National Park.
-It is named after George Washington, first President of the United States.
-Until it partially collapsed in January 2005, the Washington tree was the second largest tree in the world (after the General Sherman tree).
+The Washington Tree is a giant sequoia in the Giant Forest Grove in Tulare County, California, within Sequoia National Park.
+It is named after Founding Father George Washington, the first President of the United States.
+Until it partially collapsed in January 2005, the Washington Tree was the second largest tree in the world (after the General Sherman Tree).
 Though badly damaged, the tree is still living.

 Before damage

 The tree was studied in 1999 by scientists from Humboldt State University and University of Washington.
 The tree was 253.7 ft tall, with a basal diameter of 29.9 ft.
 Its total volume was 49550 ft3, including the main stem 47930 ft3 and the 46 largest branches 1620 ft3.
 The scientists discovered a large cavity in the trunk of the tree, measuring 115 ft in height by 10 ft in diameter.
 The cavity was accessible only by a hole situated 190 ft above the ground.
 The significance of this finding is that the volume of wood in the tree had been greatly overestimated by previous measurements.